 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-The MYX Plus is a stationary exercise bike.
-It comes with additional products, such as exercise mats and hand weights, for more variety.
+The MYX Plus is a stationary exercise bike that people can purchase for at-home workouts.
+It comes with additional products, such as exercise mats and hand weights, to help people add variety to their workouts.

-MYXfitness was founded by Brad Palmer, an investor and entrepreneur, in 2016.
-It has a showroom in Greenwich, Connecticut.
+Brad Palmer, an investor and entrepreneur, founded MYXfitness in 2016.
+It has a showroom in Greenwich, CT.

-The company has two products: the MYX, which is a bike and a heart monitor, and the MYX Plus, which comes with other exercise aids.
+The company has two products: the MYX II, which is a bike with a heart monitor, and the MYX II Plus, which comes with other exercise aids.
 The latter costs less than similar exercise bikes that also have an optional online connection.

-Below, learn about the general reviews and features of the MYX Plus, as well as health considerations when using an exercise bike.
+Below, learn about the general reviews and features of the MYX II Plus, as well as health considerations to bear in mind when using an exercise bike.

 Please note that the writer has not tried this product.
-All information is research-based.
+All information is research-based and correct at the time of publication.

-- ability to move the monitor for off-bike exercising
+- the ability to move and swivel the monitor for off-bike exercising

-- ability to adjust the coaching and soundtrack volumes independently
+- the ability to adjust the coaching and soundtrack volumes independently

-The company website describes the MYX Plus as a complete home gym.
-Products included in the purchase include:
+The company website describes the MYX II Plus as a complete home gym.
+The products that come as part of the purchase include:

 - a Star Trac “professional quality” stationary bike in natural white or deep charcoal

-- a set of hand weights, including a kettlebell
+- a set of hand weights, with customers able to choose one of the following:

 - a resistance band